Special routes of U.S. Route 61: Fort Madison business loop

-Muscatine, Iowa
+Muscatine business loop

-U.S. Highway 61 Business was created in 1984 after U.S. Highway 61 (US 61) was rerouted around Muscatine on a new four-lane bypass.
+U.S. Route 61 Business was created in 1984 after U.S. Highway 61 (US 61) was rerouted around Muscatine on a new four-lane bypass.
 It begins on the southern edge of Muscatine at the intersection of US 61 and Iowa Highway 92 (Iowa 92).
 US 61 Business heads north through Muscatine's industrial area and into the downtown riverfront.
 It is joined by Iowa 38 and Iowa 92 at an intersection near the foot of the Norbert F. Beckey Bridge.
 The intersection marks the southern end of Iowa 38 while Iowa 92 crosses the bridge into Illinois.
 A few blocks later, the three routes are joined by Iowa 22.
 All four routes continue north for a mile before meeting US 61.